biotorrents/gazelle/README.md

 instead of the deprecated FIDO U2F standard.
 [This specification](https://webauthn.guide)
-is well supported in all major browsers, and it doesn't require a $50 dongle: use a hardware key, smartphone fingerprint reader, or just generate a key in the browser.
+is well supported in all major browsers, and it doesn't require a $50 dongle: use a hardware key, a smartphone fingerprint or QR code reader, or just generate a key in the browser.
 The underlying library is the canonical [web-auth/webauthn-lib](https://github.com/web-auth/webauthn-lib).